-A dual camera is probably going to be on board the rear, most likely in the same setup as previous LG devices with a standard lens coupled with a wide-angle lens.
+A dual camera is probably going to be on the rear, most likely in the same setup as previous LG devices with a standard lens coupled with a wide-angle lens.

 Whether LG will increase the resolutions of the sensors on the rear is not yet known, but expect optical image stabilisation, phase detection autofocus and manual mode for adjusting shutter speed, ISO, exposure and white balance, as the G6 offers.

 The LG G6 and the V30 both come with a 5-megapixel front-facing camera, though the resolution might increase for the G7 and it's possible we might see other technology too, such as facial recognition technology like the V30 offers.
 For now though, it's a wait and see game.

 - Fast charging probable

 The LG G7 will offer advancements in processor compared to the G6, as all succeeding flagships do, but which chipset this will be remains to be seen.

 Unlike many of the 2017 flagships, the G6 features the Qualcomm Snapdragon 821 rather than the Snapdragon 835.
 It's been claimed that Samsung has first dibs on the Snapdragon 845, though plenty of phones are now launching with the 845 platform so we'd expect the LG G7 to feature Qualcomm Snapdragon 845.